MaxM2067/raman-paleothermometer/CONTEXT.md

 - Automatic valley detection between peaks for defining Voigt fitting intervals.
 - Temperature extraction from filenames
 - Pseudo-Voigt function fitting for peak analysis, with width calculation at user-defined % height (from experimental tab settings) to determine the reported width.
+- **Voigt (5D) Method:**
+  - Deconvolves the D-band into five pseudo-Voigt sub-peaks (D1-D5).
+  - Simultaneously fits the G-band with a single pseudo-Voigt profile.
+  - Employs an iterative gradient descent optimization to refine all peak parameters (Amplitude, Center, Sigma, Gamma, Eta).
+  - Utilizes strict parameter clamping for peak positions (`mu`), widths (`sigma`, `gamma`), amplitudes (`A`), and Lorentzian/Gaussian mixing ratio (`eta`) to ensure physically meaningful results and guide convergence.
+  - Calculates a composite "D-Complex (Sum)" curve from the sum of the D1-D5 sub-peaks for visual assessment of the overall D-band fit.
+  - Operates on Savitzky-Golay smoothed spectral data for improved fitting stability and robustness against noise.
 - Sophisticated interpolation and range-finding logic (`findTemperaturesForValue`, `findTemperatureRangesWithinSD`) to derive temperatures and their uncertainties/ranges from calibration curves, including handling of flat or near-flat segments.
 - Matrix operations for Savitzky-Golay coefficients
 - Linear interpolation for precise width measurements in some contexts.